A Cardinality Minimization Approach to Security-Constrained Economic Dispatch: Introduction

-Our approach formulates the cardinality of power lines operating under different ratings and controls the distribution by solving a CMP.
-The CMP exploits the discrete indicator function to flag a logical condition (e.g., presence of emergency rating) and models the cardinality exactly.
-In this paper, we propose to solve an approximation problem involving a difference-of-convex function using difference-of-convex algorithm \cite{Horst1999} to avoid computational intractability of the CMP formulation of SCED.
-Such modeling of cardinality and implementing approximation methods have received much attention in wide range of applications including signal recovery \cite{Rahimi2019} and artificial intelligence \cite{Bui2021} in engineering, gene expression study \cite{ke2020} in bioinformatics, and portfolio selection in finance \cite{Uematsu2019}.
-Our work is motivated by recent advances made in the variable selection literature supporting the use of difference-of-convex programming.
+SCED is an important component used for contingency analysis.
+Contingency analysis ensures that the economic dispatch solution simultaneously meets a set of contingency scenarios corresponding to system component failures.
+Typically, operators consider sets of contingencies that include scenarios with at most one component failure (known as $N-1$ contingency analysis).
+A feasible solution to SCED must, upon a component failure, be able to redistribute the power flows across the system without overloading the remaining components.
+While the SCED model presented in this paper can be used for contingency analysis, we do not undertake such an endeavor.
+Instead, we focus on applying the model for corrective rescheduling following a contingency event.

 The remainder of the paper is organized as follows.
 In \S\ref{sect:problemForm} we present the details of our CMP formulation of SCED.
 We first present the formulation in a single-period setting and later address the multiperiod setting through a rolling-horizon implementation.
 In \S\ref{sect:scedDCA} we develop a difference-of-convex approximation of the SCED formulation and present a solution method.
-Finally in \S\ref{sect:numericalExperiment} we illustrate the performance of the proposed model and solution method though numerical experiments.
+We also present a MIP reformulation of SCED in this section.
+Finally, in \S\ref{sect:numericalExperiment}, we illustrate the performance of the proposed models and solution methods through numerical experiments.
+We present our conclusions and future research directions in \S\ref{sect:conclusions}.